Northern Homily Cycle

 The Northern Homily Cycle is a Middle English poem written c.
-1315.
+1315, likely by an Augustinian canon.
 The poem consists of approximately 20,000 rhyming, octosyllabic lines.
 It features a Middle English retelling of the Gospel in verse form, alongside stories to illustrate the points of the verses and messages.
 Many of these illustrative stories use familiar, agricultural examples, calling to mind Chaucer's tales.
+The poem underwent two major expansions, the first of which survives in two late fourteenth-century manuscripts in an East Midlands dialect, the second in two early fifteenth-century manuscripts in a Northern dialect.

 The work is anonymous, however the text suggests that the author "wrote in his native dialect and was well versed in the lore of the north country."

-A good copy of it can be found in Oxford Bodleian Eng.
-Poet. a.1, a 14th-century manuscript.
+Saara Nevanlinna has edited the second expansion of the Northern Homily Cycle found in London, British Library MS Cotton Tiberius E VII and London, British Library MS Harley 4196.

-A Cambridge manuscript of the poem has been edited by Saara Nevanlinna.
+The Cycle can be found in the following manuscripts: